Buyers

 The Community

-Purchasing local food from Agri-Cultura Network…
+Purchasing local food from Agri-Cultura [COOPERATIVE] Network…

 • Keeps food dollars in the South Valley and in New Mexico